sussmanbu/ma415-final-project/README.md

 Blogdown works with Hugo to build website out of markdown and R markdown files.
 The details are not too important but there are a few key things.

 First, most of the time you will be working in the `content` folder.
-This is where the markdown files will live.
+This is where the RMarkdown files will live.

 Blogdown takes the files in `content` and knits them into `html` files.
-It uses the files in the `themes` folder to figure what the pages should look like and to construct the site with all the links and layouts.
+Hugo uses the files in the `themes` folder to figure what the pages should look like and to construct the site with all the links and layouts.
 I picked out a `theme` that I like and made a few changes.
 You are welcome to keep it, change it, or use a different theme but be aware that this can become tricky.

 Hugo also includes anything in the `static` folder as-is on your site, so this is where Blogdown puts all the files for the figures.
 It is also a good place to keep your data or add in your own images.